broadinstitute/juniper0/README.md

 install_github("broadinstitute/juniper0")
 library(juniper0)
 ```
 The typical installation time for the `juniper0` is under one minute.
 This does not include the installation time of dependencies (listed below).
+It has been tested on Mac OS and Linux.

 ### Dependencies